larixer/docker-js-monorepo/README.md

 - `./first-run.sh` - builds initial docker image with all files from the host except install artifacts, then runs install inside container to produce container-specific install artifacts (.dockerigonre comes into play)
 - `./second-run-no-dep-changes.sh` - demonstrates what will happen if there were no `package.json` file changes, but there were changes into other source code files (package manager install should not happen in this case)
 - `./third-run-dep-changes.sh` - demonstrates changes to `package.json` files (package manager install should happen)

+Miscellaneous scripts:

+- `./docker-shell.sh` is a script to enter shell inside Docker to experiment with provided Dockerfile and check resulting container image contents